History of Shania Twain in Timeline

 1981: Return to Jerry

-In 1981, after running away to a homeless shelter in Toronto with her mother and siblings, Sharon returned to Jerry with the children.
+In 1981, after a stay in a homeless shelter in Toronto, Shania Twain's mother returned to Jerry with Shania and her siblings.

 June 1983: Graduation from Timmins High

-In June 1983, Shania Twain graduated from Timmins High School, eager to expand her musical horizons.
+In June 1983, Shania Twain graduated from Timmins High School, eager to pursue and expand her musical career.

-In the autumn of 1984, Toronto DJ Stan Campbell noticed Shania Twain's talents and wrote about her in a Country Music News article, praising her powerful voice and potential.
+In the autumn of 1984, Toronto DJ Stan Campbell recognized Shania Twain's talents and wrote about her in a Country Music News article, praising her powerful voice and drive.

-On November 1, 1987, Shania Twain's mother and adoptive father died in a car accident.
-She moved back to Timmins to take care of her younger siblings.
+On November 1, 1987, Shania Twain's mother and adoptive father died in a car accident near Wawa, Ontario.
+She then moved back to Timmins to take care of her younger siblings.

-In 1991, Shania Twain was offered a recording contract in Nashville and applied for immigration status into the United States.
-She became legally registered as having 50 percent indigenous American blood.
+In 1991, Shania Twain received a recording contract in Nashville and applied for immigration status to the United States.
+Through her adoptive father, she became legally registered as having 50 percent indigenous American blood.

-In 1992, Shania Twain sang backing vocals for other Mercury artists, including Jeff Chance's album "Walk Softly on the Bridges".
+In 1992, Shortly before her album release, Shania Twain sang backing vocals for Jeff Chance's album 'Walk Softly on the Bridges'.

-In June 1993, Shania Twain met producer Robert John "Mutt" Lange at Nashville's Fan Fair and they became close.
+In June 1993, Shania Twain met producer Robert John "Mutt" Lange at Nashville's Fan Fair and they became close after speaking on the phone for many months.

 1993: Debut Album Release

-In 1993, Shania Twain's self-titled debut studio album was released by Mercury Nashville Records, but it was a commercial failure initially.
+In 1993, Shania Twain's self-titled debut studio album was released by Mercury Nashville Records, but it was a commercial failure.

-In 1996, Newsweek defended Shania Twain from detractors who questioned her live singing abilities, describing her voice as "a warm, languid alto sweetened with a wisp of bedroom allure".
+In 1996, Newsweek defended Shania Twain from critics who attributed her refusal to tour to her inability to replicate her studio singing live, describing her voice as "a warm, languid alto sweetened with a wisp of bedroom allure".

-In 1996, Shania Twain's song "No One Needs to Know" was selected for the original soundtrack for the film "Twister", marking a first for Twain.
+In 1996, Shania Twain's song "No One Needs to Know" was selected for the original soundtrack of the film 'Twister', marking a first for Twain.

 Loading Video...

-In 1997, Shania Twain released her follow-up album, "Come On Over", which established her as a successful crossover singer.
-Twelve of the sixteen tracks were released as singles.
+In 1997, Shania Twain released her follow-up album, 'Come On Over', establishing her as a successful crossover singer with twelve of its sixteen tracks released as singles.

-In 1998, the "Come On Over" album was released in a remixed format for the European market as a pop album, giving Shania Twain a breakthrough in Europe.
-"You're Still The One" and "From This Moment On" cracked the Top 10 of the UK charts and "When" had success in the Top 20.
+In 1998, the album 'Come On Over' was released in a remixed format for the European market as a pop album, giving Shania Twain a breakthrough in Europe.
+The album went to No. 1 on the UK album charts for 11 weeks.

 1999: Most Played Adult Contemporary Artist